iZUMi-kyouka/tp/docs/UserGuide.md

     basically tells the program that you want to input these special characters. <br>
     e.g. `add n/"\"Maria del Carmen\" Pérez"` or `add n/Ned d/"This is a backslash \\"`

-* `UUID` vs `INDEX`: `UUID` refers to UUID, which is a randomly-generated, unique identifier to identify a unique recruit.
-UUID is in the form of something like `77da2944-2102-429c-946d-bad6c33c1fe1`. `INDEX` refers to the index number shown to the left of a recruit's name.
-The index number of a recruit can change depending on various factors such as the order that the recruits are sorted, and whether archived recruits are being listed too.
 </box>

 <br>